MattPahuta/frontend-quiz-app/README.md

 ## Acknowledgments

-Somewhere between a beginner and intermediate dev when it comes to React and nearly all of that is thanks to the outstanding course materials from Bob Ziroll and Josh Comeau.
+There is no way to heap enough praise on [Bob Ziroll](https://scrimba.com/@bobziroll) and [Josh Comeau](https://www.joshwcomeau.com/).
+When it comes to learning React and some of the trickier parts of web development, there are no people I turn to more frequently.